MitulMistry/MitulMistry.github.io/_posts/2016-03-22-rails-project.markdown

 ##Authentication##

-Setting up a secure login/logout system can be challenging considering the number of security threats we must now contend with.
-You can roll your own authentication using [bcrypt][bcrypt] to securely story password hashes, but I wanted something with more functionality built in.
-That's why I used the Devise gem which provides for the creation of its own `User` model and gives you additional tools like email confirmation should you desire them.
+Setting up a secure login/logout system can be challenging considering the number of security threats out there.
+You can roll your own authentication using [bcrypt][bcrypt] to securely store password hashes, but I wanted something with more functionality built in.
+That's why I used the [Devise][devise] gem which provides for the creation of its own `User` model and gives you additional tools like email confirmation should you desire them.
 Most importantly, it's battle tested and commonly used to provide secure authentication for Rails applications.

-In addition, I used [Devise][devise] to provide OAuth authentication for Facebook, so you can securely sign in with a Facebook account as well.
+In addition, I used Devise to provide OAuth authentication for Facebook, so you can securely sign in with a Facebook account as well.

 ##Conclusion##

 Overall, this is just a small overview of what turned out to be a relatively complex project.
-There's a lot more functionality I'd like to build eventually to make this more of a viable tool for writers, including building more of a front end, but for now it has served its purpose.
+There's a lot more functionality I'd like to build eventually to make this more of a viable tool for writers, including building more of a front end, but for now it serves its purpose.

 You can find the source code for this project [here on Github.][github-repo]